rldaulton/queued-music/README.md

 ## Running The Project

 In order to run, you need to get a few things set up.
 Setup the accounts from the **External Product** section above, then roughly follow these steps:
 1. Create a Spotify Developer Account, to fully run the music system you will need Premium.
-Then, [plug in your client id](https://github.com/rldaulton/queued-music/wiki/Adding-Your-Spotify-Information) to the source code.
+Then, [plug in your client id](https://github.com/rldaulton/queued-music/wiki/Adding-Your-Spotify-Information) to the source code.Preety good project.
 2. [Prepare a token exchange service](https://github.com/rldaulton/queued-music/wiki/Adding-Your-Spotify-Information#creating-a-token-swap-service) (I used Heroku) and deploy the ruby files to run your exchange.
 Plug in your endpoints to the app.
 3. Create a Firebase project, include the `GoogleService-Info.plist` file from your project in the app files.
 4. Create a Stripe Account, and [include your keys](https://github.com/rldaulton/queued-music/wiki/Adding-Your-Stripe-Information) in the source code.